UI Reference

 Command result

-Control page after an operator command in English.
+ModBus page after an operator command in English.

 The visible state after a command has been executed successfully.